RomanMartseniuk/Quiz-Builder/README.md

 # 🧠 Quiz Builder

-A full-stack quiz application where users can create, manage, and take quizzes.
+A full-stack quiz application where users can create, manage quizzes.
 Built with modern TypeScript stack and clean architecture.

 ---